Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Greg Hunt

 Yes.
-Yes, we filed it just to be up-to-date on relative to current standards and all that.
+Yes, we filed it just to be up-to-date relative to current standards and all that.
 We had filed it -- updated it in January, and we needed to do several other, kind of, tweaks to it.
 So, it's just to have it current.

 Finian O'Shea